Convention Policy

 Gamemasters do not give up their rights when they come to the con; they are all volunteers, and while they may receive a break on their badge, this is relatively weak renumeration.

-• We take all legitimate complaints against gamemasters very seriously, but this does not give you leave to intimidate, yell at, or demean your gamemasters.
-If you are rude or abusive to a gamemaster, we will not hesitate to give your money back and ask you to leave.
+- We take all legitimate complaints against gamemasters very seriously, but this does not give you leave to intimidate, yell at, or demean your gamemasters.
+If you are rude or abusive to a gamemaster, we will not hesitate to give your money back and ask

 5. Respect your fellow gamemasters and players.
 Do not use slurs, do not make fun of political or sexual orientations, or the "wrong" kind of geek.